 Create an account or log in to your existing Baserow account.
-To get started, we will first create a group called ‘Employee’.
-A group is a workspace where you can store multiple databases and invite collaborators.
+To get started, we will first create a workspace called ‘Employee’.
+A workspace is a workspace where you can store multiple databases and invite collaborators.

-Baserow is organised into groups.
-Each group has users invited to become members.
-Users can use Baserow completely for free and be in a group in both the self-hosted and baserow.io SaaS versions.
+Baserow is organized into workspaces.
+Each workspace has users invited to become members.
+Users can use Baserow completely for free and be in a workspace in both the self-hosted and baserow.io SaaS versions.
 To learn more about Baserow plans, read our documentation.

-On the Dashboard page where you can see an overview of all your groups and databases, click the ‘+ Create group’ button.
+On the Dashboard page where you can see an overview of all your workspaces and databases, click the ‘+ Create workspace’ button.
 This button will also be visible on the sidebar.

-Name the group to represent whatever you are working on.
-You can rename a group after it’s created or at any time.
+Name the workspace to represent whatever you are working on.
+You can rename a workspace after it’s created or at any time.

-To create a new blank database within a group:
+To create a new blank database within a workspace:

 For more detailed instructions, view this article on how to create a database.

 We want to import a new table within our database by uploading a file with tabular data.

 Click on ’+ Create table’ within the database, then select the file format of the data you want to import.
 In this instance, we will import a CSV file.
 Alternatively, you can select XML / JSON / Paste table data.